GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/quickstart.rst

 	* Scratch memory usage is non-zero
 	* The size of the code is larger than the instruction cache

+More information on some of the features available in the Disassembly View can be found under the :ref:`Disassembly View <disassembly_view>` section.

 Binary Analysis Mode
 --------------------